lmammino/loige.co/content/posts/2020-01-25_2019-a-year-in-review/index.md

   - Module 2: AI/Machine Learning
   - Module 3: Software Architecture/DevOps

-I presented Module 3, where I essentially covered what happens when a startup scales from 1000 users to, 1000 10 million users, highlighting that only a correct and solid software architecture can keep the business safe.
+I presented Module 3, where I essentially covered what happens when a startup scales from thousands of users to millions of users.
+My track highlights that only a correct and solid software architecture can keep the business safe, but also that lean and agile techniques can allow your product to keep growing over time.

 ## Conference talks

-I invested a decent amout of time delivering conference talks and I accrued a total of 13 talks and workshops in 6 different countries.
+I invested a decent amount of time delivering conference talks and I accrued a total of 13 talks and workshops in 6 different countries.

 ![Luciano Mammino talks at AustinJS meetup](./luciano-mammino-talk-austin-js-meetup.jpg)